A perennial debate

 RE is the only subject on the school curriculum that is managed locally, with LEA-appointed groups (Agreed Syllabus Conferences – ASCs – and Standing Advisory Councils for RE – SACREs) devising syllabuses and overseeing RE and collective worship in their schools.
 SACREs exist in every LEA and humanists are represented on some, usually as co-opted members, occasionally as full members (see About SACREs).
 In some LEAs which have turned down humanist applications, humanists attend as observers.

 There is national legislation and guidance about the organisation and management of RE, but until 2004 there was little detailed national guidance about content.
-In 2004, after several years of discussion that included a BHA representative, the Qualifications and Curriculum Authority published a non-statutory National Framework for RE, setting out standards and guidelines, that included a recommendation that pupils “should have the opportunity to study secular philosophies such as humanism.”
+In 2004, after several years of discussion that included a Humanists UK representative, the Qualifications and Curriculum Authority published a non-statutory National Framework for RE, setting out standards and guidelines, that included a recommendation that pupils “should have the opportunity to study secular philosophies such as humanism.”

 Despite these national guidelines, it is clear that SACREs will remain part of the system for the foreseeable future.
 The National Framework leaves the decision about how much of it to adopt and much detail to local SACREs and ASCs, who continue to have responsibility for overseeing local RE provision.
 While SACREs and ASCs exist, humanists will continue to try to co-operate with them to ensure impartiality, fairness and balance in RE.
 (See BHA Education Policy).